Twrcelyn Rural District

 Twrcelyn was a rural district in the administrative county of Anglesey, Wales, from 1894 to 1974.
 The district took its name from Twrcelyn, one of the ancient cwmwds or medieval subdivisions of the island.

 The district was formed by the Local Government Act 1894 as successor to the Anglesey Rural Sanitary District.
 The district consisted of the following civil parishes:

+The district initially also included Amlwch, until it became a separate urban district in 1901.
 The rural district was abolished in 1974, when the Local Government Act 1972 amalgamated Twrcelyn with the other local authorities on the island to become the district of Ynys Môn - Isle of Anglesey.